mo-gr/Cloudserver/README.md

 The output can be further configured in the file `webroot/cloud.html`.
 For more information refere to the documentation of [d3-cloud][d3] and [d3](http://mbostock.github.com/d3/).

+## Configuration

+The language-specific configuration has to be in a file called `languageName.languageConfig.js`.
+See `java.languageConfig.js` for a documented example of all the possible configurations.

+Other global configurations, like the server port can be manipulated at the top of `cloudserver.coffee` directly.

 [1]: http://twitter.com/#!/kevlinhenney
 [d3]: https://github.com/jasondavies/d3-cloud
 [a]: https://github.com/caolan/async